 - Replacement for lost or stolen permit is $5.00.

-For information regarding where to park please visit the campus map.
+For information regarding where to park please view the campus map (pdf).

 - Special permits are available for visitors and overnight parking.
 Please visit the Pacific Information Center or Campus Public Safety to obtain a temporary parking permit.